 In 2005, the two organizations governing men’s and women’s lacrosse globally – the International Lacrosse Federation and the International Federation of Women’s Lacrosse Associations – each came to the independent conclusion that lacrosse should aim to return to the Olympics.

-Lacrosse is more than a thousand years old, developed by Native Americans and first noticed by French Missionaries in the 1630s.
-The sport became popular in several countries by the late 1800s and was officially contested in two editions of the Olympic Games (1904 and 1908).
+Lacrosse is nearly a thousand years old, developed by Native Americans and first noticed by French Missionaries in the 1630s.
+In addition to North America, the sport began spreading internationally – particularly across the United Kingdom and Australia – by the late 1800s and was officially contested in two editions of the Olympic Games (1904 and 1908).
 Lacrosse was subsequently a demonstration sport in the Olympics in 1928, 1932 and 1948.